 Neighborhood Design Districts

 In order to keep up with this redevelopment, infrastructure should be proactively planned and funded more efficiently.
-The District plans will identify not only what public improvements might be needed but a mechanism for funding them over the long term.
+The District plans will identify not only what public improvements might be needed but also a mechanism for funding them over the long term.

 Project Update